Getting started

 DigitSpan/

-• The trials_<ATTEMPT>.csv contains the data collected during the activity, where <ATTEMPT> is 1-indexed suffix and partitions data by how many times the agent has initiated the activity, e.g., first attempt, second attempt, etc. The idea is similar to partitioning in Apache Arrow datasets.
+• The trial_<ATTEMPT>.csv contains the data collected during the DigitSpan activity, where <ATTEMPT> is 1-indexed suffix and partitions data by how many times the agent has initiated the activity, e.g., first attempt, second attempt, etc.

-If there was only one attempt to complete the activity, then it can be named trials_1.csv.
-If there were multiple attempts, then the file can be named trials_1.csv, trials_2.csv, etc.
+If there was only one attempt to complete the activity, then it can be named trial_1.csv.
+If there were multiple attempts, then the file can be named trial_1.csv, trial_2.csv, etc.

-In the example above, data for agent_01 includes two attempts for the DigitSpan activity in session 1, so there are two files: trials_1.csv and trials_2.csv.
+• In the example above, there are two attempts for the DigitSpan activity, so there are two trial tables: trial_1.csv and trial_2.csv.

 Instruments